vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 So -- are the above headaches a price worth paying for creating static pages with React?

 For small projects, Gatsby is probably not worth the headaches.
-Can't I just write Plain Old React without having to conform to the Gatsby way?
+Can't I just write Plain Old React without having to conform to "the Gatsby way"?
 And get a static site out of it?
 How?

 ### Static Generation